ropbear/ozzel/README.md

 ## References

 Throughout the files in this repo you will find refernces to blogs, articles, documentation, and other resources.
 The only file that was completely copied was the sshd_config, which has the refence link at the top.
 This was more out of convenience than out of wanting to copy someone's work.
 The rest I used as examples of "how to do 'A' with 'B' constraints" or unique configurations.
 If you have any questions regarding code, please feel free to ask!

+## Beta Version Notes

+By no means do I consider this a secure service.
+Given the prompt and the amount of time I had to work on it, I figured focusing on security would not be worth my efforts.